Meet Our Residents

 Daniel Dang, M.D. - AP/CP

 Daniel was born in Omaha, Nebraska, and attended college at Baylor University in Waco, Texas, on a Presidential Scholarship.
 At Baylor, he was a member of Phi Beta Kappa and graduated magna cum laude with a B.S. degree in Biology.
 He was a teaching assistant in Cell Biology at Baylor, and went on to medical school at the University of Texas Medical Branch in Galveston, where his first year of training was briefly interrupted by the arrival of Hurricane Ike in 2008.
 Daniel supplemented his medical school training with volunteer activities in community service, assisting teachers in an elementary school and mentoring children with behavioral or learning issues, as a middle-school science fair judge, and through the Pediatric Student Association helping in the newborn nursery.
-He has completed three years of Anatomic and Clinical Pathology residency and will be a gastrointestinal pathology fellow at UTSW in the 2016-2017 academic year.
+He has completed three years of the Anatomic and Clinical Pathology residency and will be a gastrointestinal pathology fellow at UTSW in the 2016-2017 academic year.
 In his free time, Daniel enjoys travel and trying out new cuisines and restaurants.
-Other leisure activities include reading, running, table tennis, playing drums and watching sports and movies.
+Other leisure activities include reading, running, table tennis, playing drums, and watching sports and movies.

 Petra Rahaman, M.D. – AP/CP